The Best Coaching Questions You Could Ask Your Clients

 Clients should be encouraged to question their presumptions and consider other viewpoints in response to coaching questions that support clients in overcoming self-doubt and limiting beliefs.

 They include inquiries like “What proof do you have that your belief is accurate?”
 What would occur if you held the opposing belief?
-What assets and skills do you have that can assist you to get through this challenge?
+What assets and skills do you have that can assist you in getting through this challenge?

 6. How can I use coaching questions to help clients navigate difficult or challenging situations?